View All Locations

 Holly Snider is the PGY1 Pharmacy Program Director and a pharmacist II.
 Holly earned a Bachelor of Science in Biology from Mount Olive College and her completed her Doctorate of Pharmacy at Wingate University School of Pharmacy.
 Dr. Snider completed her PGY1 Pharmacy residency at New Hanover Regional Medical Center and has been board certified in pharmacotherapy since 2009.
 She has served as a resident advisor, Integrated Practice preceptor, and preceptor of pharmacy students from University of North Carolina, Campbell University, and Wingate University.
 Dr. Snider's primary interests include chronic kidney disease, acute renal failure, general medicine, and resident education.
 Holly is a member of the American College of Clinical Pharmacy (ACCP), American Society of Health-System Pharmacists (ASHP), the ACCP Nephrology PRN.

-Dr. Lisa Hall Zimmerman is the Residency Program Director (RPD) for the PGY2 Critical Care Pharmacy Residency and a critical care pharmacist at New Hanover Regional Medical Center in Wilmington, North Carolina.
-Dr. Hall Zimmerman received her Bachelors of Science in Pharmacy from Auburn University and subsequently, her Doctor of Pharmacy from Samford University.
-She completed a PGY2 Critical Care Pharmacy Residency at Mayo Clinic in Rochester, Minnesota.
+Dr. Lisa Hall Zimmerman is the Residency Program Director for the PGY2 Critical Care Pharmacy Residency and a Cardiothoracic Surgery Critical Care / Nutrition Support pharmacist at New Hanover Regional Medical Center in Wilmington, North Carolina.
+Dr. Hall Zimmerman received her Bachelors of Science in Pharmacy from Auburn University in 1991 and subsequently, her Doctor of Pharmacy from Samford University in 1999.
+She completed a PGY2 Critical Care Pharmacy Residency at Mayo Clinic in Rochester, Minnesota in 2001.

 Dr. Hall Zimmerman is a Fellow of Critical Care Medicine, a Board Certified Critical Care Pharmacist, a Board Certified Pharmacotherapy Specialist, and a Board Certified Nutrition Support Pharmacist.
 Dr. Hall Zimmerman serves on the Board of Directors for the Carolinas Virginias Chapter of the Society of Critical Care Medicine.
 She also is a member of the Society of Critical Care Medicine (SCCM) and Clinical Pharmacy and Pharmacology within SCCM, the American College of Clinical Pharmacists, the American Society of Parenteral and Enteral Nutrition, and American Society of Health-System Pharmacists.

-Dr. Hall Zimmerman is a preceptor for the Medical Intensive Care Unit (MICU) and Nutrition / Metabolic Management rotations.
+Dr. Hall Zimmerman is a preceptor for the Cardiothoracic ICU and Nutrition/Metabolic Management rotations.